Election fraud, QAnon, Jan. 6: Far-right extremists in Germany read from a pro-Trump script

 Outside Hanover, in a conference room above a video arcade, an AfD member who sits in the German parliament described the promise linking his party’s varied causes.

-The aim has always been the “safety of the German nation,” the lawmaker, Dietmar Friedhoff, said in an interview, his lips curling into a smile as he added, “and to make it great again.”
+The aim has always been the “safety of the German nation,” the lawmaker, Dietmar Friedhoff, said in an interview, grinning as he added, “and to make it great again.”

 Wordplay aside, Friedhoff sees reason to imitate Trump.
 The question before German voters, he said, is the same one articulated by the former American president and his fellow GOP hard-liners — should countries be “more globalist or more nationalist?”